dpaukov/combinatoricslib/README.md

 combinatoricslib 2.3
 ====================

-Very simple java library to generate permutations, combinations and other combinatorial sequences for java 7.
+Very simple java library to generate permutations, combinations and other combinatorial sequences for Java 7+.
-New version of the library for java 8 can be found [here](https://github.com/dpaukov/combinatoricslib3)
+New version of the library for (Java 8) can be found [here](https://github.com/dpaukov/combinatoricslib3).

 1. [Simple combinations](#1-simple-combinations)
 2. [Combinations with repetitions (multicombination)](#2-combinations-with-repetitions)